monaztic/youtube-local-compare/README.md

 `-nooutput` or `-no`: silences console output.
 Does not prevent logging to a file.

-`-minimaloutput` or `-mi`: only displays a count of the number of videos processed in the console, rather than displaying the status of each individual video.
+`-minimaloutput` or `-mo`: only displays a count of the number of videos processed in the console, rather than displaying the status of each individual video.
 Logging output remains the same.

 `-nologging` or `-nl`: does not log output to a file.